vascoalramos/portfolio/README.md

 $ npm run develop
 ```

-❗️ NOTE: ❗️ If your run into issues installing the dependencies, use the following commands:
+❗️ NOTE: ❗️ If you run into issues installing the dependencies, use the following commands:

 ```bash
 # Install dependencies with all permissions